-At the current date, SIR has three commitments to lease properties, upon which it plans to build three new restaurants.
-One of these restaurants is a new Scaddabush restaurant in downtown Toronto, Ontario, which is expected to open in calendar year 2016.
-The second restaurant is a new Jack Astor's restaurant expected to open in calendar year 2017 and the third restaurant is a new Reds restaurant, to be located in the Square One Shopping Centre in Mississauga, Ontario, which is also expected to open in calendar year 2017.
+As at June 20, 2016, the date of this report, SIR has three commitments to lease properties, upon which it plans to build three new restaurants.
+One of these restaurants is a new Scaddabush restaurant in downtown Toronto, Ontario, which is expected to open in the first quarter of fiscal 2017.
+The second restaurant is a new Reds restaurant, to be located in the Square One Shopping Centre in Mississauga, Ontario, which is expected to open in calendar year 2017.
+The third restaurant is a new Jack Astor's restaurant expected to open in calendar year 2018.
 There can be no assurance that these restaurants will be opened or will become part of Royalty Pooled Restaurants.

-SIR continues to evolve its Alice Fazooli's concept brand into its new concept brand called Scaddabush.
-To date, SIR has converted two Alice Fazooli's locations (Mississauga and Richmond Hill, Ontario) and SIR expects to convert the remaining two Alice Fazooli's restaurants during calendar year 2016.
-SIR opened its first brand new Scaddabush restaurant (not previously an Alice Fazooli's location) in downtown Toronto on February 18, 2014.
-SIR plans to open its fourth Scaddabush location in downtown Toronto in calendar year 2016.
-In addition, SIR plans to build a new Scaddabush restaurant in calendar 2016 in the extra space that was created with the recently completed renovation of the Jack Astor's restaurant in Scarborough, Ontario.
+SIR continues to evolve its Alice Fazooli's concept brand into the more popular Scaddabush brand.
+To date, SIR has converted two Alice Fazooli's locations (Mississauga and Richmond Hill, Ontario) to Scaddabush locations and SIR now expects to convert the remaining two Alice Fazooli's restaurants during calendar year 2017.
+SIR opened its first Scaddabush restaurant that was not previously an Alice Fazooli's location at the corner of Yonge Street and Gerrard Street in downtown Toronto on February 18, 2014.
+SIR plans to open the new Scaddabush restaurant in Scarborough, Ontario in this fiscal year.
+SIR plans to open its fifth Scaddabush location on Front Street in downtown Toronto in the first quarter of fiscal 2017.
 These latter two Scaddabush restaurants will be considered New Additional Restaurants for purposes of Royalty Pooled Restaurants.

-In addition, SIR's management is currently evaluating the recent Jack Astor's renovations and considering a system-wide evolution.
+In addition, SIR's management is currently evaluating the two most recent Jack Astor's renovations in Scarborough, Ontario and Halifax, Nova Scotia, and is now considering similar renovations at additional Jack Astor's locations in the future.